Nishu-Sheoran/Java-ChatX/README.md

 Ensures seamless communication between server and clients.

-Database Integration & Security:
+🔒 Database Integration & Security

 Stores user information securely using an SQL database.

 User data is encrypted to maintain privacy and security.

-Graphical User Interface (GUI):
+🖥️ Graphical User Interface (GUI)

 Implemented using Swing.